From Commissioner Williamson on his Facebook page:

 Thank you for being an avid reader of Navarre Press!

 After seeing your media tour about how Navarre Press is responsible for Tough Mudder not returning next year, we felt compelled to reply.
 Although we would much rather do this over coffee at our office, you won’t return our calls so we will do it publicly as you have.

-The Navarre Press actually had eight articles regarding Tough Mudder this year.
+The Navarre Press actually had 17 articles and four editorials regarding Tough Mudder’s event this year.
 Last year, we the taxpayers and the visitors contributed ZERO dollars to the FOR-profit company when they came to town.
 This year our bed-tax dollars, of which at least 70 percent come from Navarre Beach, contributed $80,000 to a company that makes at least $1 million to put on the Tough Mudder event.
 That requires us to cover the story as the watchdogs of all tax dollars.
 That is one reason we exist.